-Column 1--Include only old capital costs.
-See the instructions for Worksheet A, lines 1 and 2, for a discussion of old capital-related costs.
+Column 1--Include only capital costs for building and fixtures.
+See the instructions for Worksheet A, line 1, for a discussion capital-related costs for building and fixtures.

-Column 2--Include only old capital costs.
-See the instructions for Worksheet A, lines 1 and 2, for a discussion of old capital-related costs.
+Column 2--Include only capital costs for movable equipment.
+See the instructions for Worksheet A, line 2, for a discussion capital-related costs for movable equipment.